A Min-Max Relation on Dicuts and Dijoins in Weighted Chordal Digraphs: Introduction

 Younger extended Schrijver's counterexample to an infinite family \cite{williams2004packing} (see Figure \ref{fig:Younger}).
 Cornu\'ejols and Guenin gave two more counterexamples \cite{cornuejols2002dijoins}.
 Williams \cite{williams2004packing} constructed more infinite classes, but defined a notion of minimality that reduces these counterexamples to the earlier known classes.
 We observe that all of the known counterexamples to the Edmonds-Giles conjecture have a large chordless cycle (actually of length at least $6$).
 This motivates us to prove the following result.

 A graph is \textit{chordal} if there is no chordless cycle of length more than $3$.

 \begin{theorem} The Edmonds-Giles conjecture is true for digraphs whose underlying undirected graph is chordal. \end{theorem} This result only depends on the underlying undirected graph, regardless of its orientation.
-Our proof is constructive, and constructing a packing of $\tau$ dijoins can be done in strongly polynomial time.
+Our proof constructs a packing of $\tau$ dijoins in strongly polynomial time.

 Chordal graphs are perfect \cite{hajnal58}, and in fact they are closely associated with the birth of perfect graph theory \cite{berge1960}.
 In the literature, chordal graphs are also referred to as {\em triangulated graphs}, or {\em rigid-circuit graphs}.
 Dirac \cite{dirac1961rigid} observed the following striking property of chordal graphs.